jethro-dev/ultra-website/README.md

 ## Welcome! 👋

-This is Huddle website.
+This is Ultra website.
 This website is made with ReactJS.
+This website is fully responsive!

 ## Build with ⚙️